 Today in Music History

-Today in music history. – this is what really interesting stuff happened on today’s date in music history for 23.
+This is what really interesting stuff happened on today’s date in music history.

 What happened today in music history:

 1952: Frank Sinatra recorded “Birth of the Blues.”

 1967: The Doors “Light My Fire” was released.

 1972: The Eagles’ “Take It Easy” was released.

 1987: George Michael’s “I Want Your Sex” was banned by the BBC.

 1990: Michael Jackson was admitted to St. John’s Hospital in Santa Monica after complaining of chest pains.
 Test showed that he had bruised ribs from dance practice.